Pepe Sánchez (footballer)

-Club career
+Career

-Born in Linares, Jaén, Andalusia, Sánchez joined Granada CF's youth setup in 2016, after representing Real Jaén and Linares CF 2011.
+Sánchez joined Granada CF's youth setup in 2016, after representing Real Jaén and Linares CF 2011.
 On 4 April 2019, while still a youth, he renewed his contract for two seasons.

 Sánchez made his senior debut with the reserves on 3 November 2019, starting in a 2–1 Segunda División B away win against Recreativo de Huelva.
 He made his first team debut on 17 December, starting in a 3–2 away success over CE L'Hospitalet, for the season's Copa del Rey.

 On 28 May 2020, Sánchez renewed his contract with the Nazaríes for a further campaign.
 He first appeared in the UEFA Europa League on 5 November by playing the full 90 minutes in a 2–0 away win against AC Omonia, and completed a trio of debuts three days later by starting in a 0–2 La Liga away loss against Real Sociedad.

 On 27 January 2023, Sánchez was loaned to Primera Federación side Deportivo de La Coruña for the remainder of the season.
+On 26 July, he moved to fellow third division side UD Ibiza on a two-year contract.

+Sánchez left the Celestes in the middle of 2024, and spent a period on trial at CD Castellón in September of that year.
+On 4 December 2024, he signed a contract with Albacete Balompié in the second division until 2026.